Tom Brady returns vindicated as nostalgia spills over for Patriots homecoming

 Bolstered by a defensive unit that contributed heavily to last season’s title, it is clear why the Bucs remain favourites, along with reigning AFC champions Kansas City Chiefs, to defend their Super Bowl crown this year.

-While Brady would not admit it, that the 44-year-old returns to the Patriots as the reigning Super Bowl MVP, while also the championship favourite again this year, must give him a significant sense of justification for leaving the franchise.
+While Brady would not admit it, the fact that the 44-year-old returns to the Patriots as the reigning Super Bowl MVP, while also the championship favourite again this year, must give him a significant sense of justification for leaving the franchise.
 That feeling probably would not have been there had he returned to the Gillette Stadium 12 months ago.

-Brady and Belichick have praised one another in the build up to the game this week and even though the ‘debate’ on whether either would have won as many championships without the other has always just been sports media talk, the quarterback perhaps cemented his claim as the greatest of all time by winning with a new team.
+Brady and Belichick have praised one another in the build-up to the game this week and even though the “debate” on whether either would have won as many championships without the other has always just been sports media talk, the quarterback perhaps cemented his claim as the greatest of all time by winning with a new team.

 Belichick will be acutely aware of that as he aims to put further gloss to his own outstanding resume – which all adds another layer of intriguing narrative ahead of Brady’s return.

-Speculation has swirled all week over the truth behind Brady’s departure and what instigated the divorce between the greatest player and coach combination of all time.
+Speculation has swirled all week over the truth behind Brady’s departure and what instigated the divorce between the greatest player and coach combination of them all.

 In his pre-game press conference, Belichick denied fresh claims in a new book on the Patriots dynasty that Brady left the team because the relationship between coach and quarterback had broken down.